Summer school “Recent developments on financial crime, corruption and money laundering: European and international perspectives”, 6-11 July 2020

 Prof. Helmut Satzger, LMU University Munich, Germany

-A detailed program and list of speakers will be available by the end of January 2020 at https://www.law.auth.gr/en/anti-corruption/summer-school-2020
+A detailed program and list of speakers are available at https://law.auth.gr/sites/default/files/Programme%20SS2020.pdf

 Upon completion of the seminar, participants will be awarded a Certificate of participation with ECTS credits.

 In Thessaloniki, the second largest city in Greece, which is renowned for its university, festivals, events, and vibrant cultural life in general.